Red

 Gran Passione Rosso

-Vibrant purple color, rich luscious nose full of sweet ripe dark cherry, plum, vanilla and spice.
+Vibrant purple colour, rich luscious nose full of sweet ripe dark cherry, plum, vanilla and spice.
 Rich and velvety, with lots of juicy fruit.
 Very easy drinking.

 Holden Manz Vernissage